mattermost/mattermost-plugin-github/README.md

 > Hi team,

 > We've set up the Mattermost GitHub plugin, so you can get notifications from GitHub in Mattermost.
 To get started, run the `/github connect` slash command from any channel within Mattermost to connect your Mattermost account with GitHub.
-Then, take a look at the [slash commands](https://github.com/mattermost/mattermost-plugin-github#slash-commands) section for details about how to use the plugin.
+Then, take a look at the [slash commands](#slash-commands) section for details about how to use the plugin.

 ## Slash Commands

 * __Autocomplete slash commands__ - Explore all the available slash commands by typing `/` in the text input box - the autocomplete suggestions help by providing a format example in black text and a short description of the slash command in grey text.
 Visit the [executing commands](https://docs.mattermost.com/help/messaging/executing-commands.html) documentation for more details.
-You can also create custom slash commands.
-Visit the [slash commands](https://docs.mattermost.com/developer/slash-commands.html) documentation for more information and a list of default slash commands.
 * __Subscribe to a respository__ - Use `/github subscribe` to subscribe a Mattermost channel to receive notifications for new pull requests, issues, branch creation, and more in a GitHub repository.

    - For instance, to post notifications for issues, issue comments, and pull requests matching the label `Help Wanted` from `mattermost/mattermost-server`, use: